Trade directory · St Petersburg metro · Florida

 Licensing Requirements

-Florida requires Certified Electrical Contractor license.
-Must pass business and finance exam, electrical contractor exam.
+Florida requires Certified Electrical Contractor (CEC) license.
+Must pass business and finance exam plus electrical competency exam.
 Requires 4 years experience or electrical engineering degree.
-Journeyman Electrician license requires 8000 hours training or approved apprenticeship plus exam.
+Journeyman Electrician license requires completion of approved apprenticeship or equivalent experience plus exam.
 Licenses renew every 2 years with continuing education requirements.

 §2